QuentinRa/blog.quentinra.dev/programming-languages/others/documents/rst/index.md

 #### Classes and methods

 You can document classes/methods/attributes using the syntax below.
-Note that you can extract method, it can be used outside a class.
+Note that methods or other directives can be used outside a class.

 ```js!
 .. class:: ClassName